Heller College of Business

 Degree programs

 The HCB grants the degree of Bachelor of Science in Business Administration (BSBA).
 Each student chooses a major from among Accounting, Finance, Human Resource Management, Management, Marketing, Real Estate, or Social Entrepreneurship.
-The HCB also grants the degrees of Bachelor of Science In Hospitality and Tourism Management (BSHTM) and Bachelor of Arts in Organizational Leadership (BAOL).
+The HCB also grants the degrees of Bachelor of Science in Hospitality and Tourism Management (BSHTM) and Bachelor of Arts in Organizational Leadership (BAOL).

 Transfer credit

 Credits are accepted from community, junior or senior colleges that are accredited by a regional accreditation organization.
 Up to 70 credits can be accepted from a community college.
-All community college courses are accepted as lower level credits.
+All community college courses are accepted as lower-level credits.
 Up to 90 credits can be accepted from a four-year college or university.
 All business core and major requirements are taken at the 300-level.

 All transfer students must satisfy the University Writing Requirement which may include taking English 100 (see the University Writing Requirement).
 No exceptions are made.
 Each transfer course is evaluated to confirm that it includes all topics included in the corresponding Roosevelt course.
 Regardless of title, courses considered inappropriate or not equivalent will not be accepted.
 Students should consult with a Roosevelt University advisor and the transfer guide pages when transferring courses to Roosevelt University.